sindresorhus/run-node/readme.md

 export RUN_NODE_CACHE_PATH="/home/username/.node_path"
 ```

-If the `RUN_NODE_CACHE_PATH` variable is defined explicitly, the script it points will be sourced before looking for a `node` binary.
+If the `RUN_NODE_CACHE_PATH` environment variable is defined explicitly, the script it points to will be sourced before looking for a `node` binary.
 You can use this script to override your `PATH` variable so that a specific `node` binary is found.

 ## Maintainers